eugeniaring/Medium-Articles/README.md

 # Medium Articles

-Repository that contains all the articles I wrote on Medium and on other blogs and the code.
+Repository that contains all the data science posts I wrote on Medium and the corresponding code.

 A summary of topics covered until now:
 1. [Programming](#programming)